plotdb/uploadr/README.md

   - `fetch` - force fetching new content.
   - `reset` - reset viewer content
   - `on(name, cb)` - listen to `name` event with `cb` callback.
 Following events are available:
-    - `file:chosen`: when an item (or a list of items) is chosen.
+    - `file:chosen`: fired when any item is chosen.
-      - `cb` called with an object (or a list of such object) with following fields:
+      - `cb` called with a list of object for chosen files with following fields:
         - `url`: file url
         - `size`: file size
         - `name`: file name